jtovarro/blog/_posts/2024-1-23-ACM-Active-Pasive.md

 ---
 layout: post
-title: RHACM Active-Passive Hub for Disaster Recovery
+title: ACM Active-Passive Hub for Disaster Recovery
 ---

 ---
 Through this post we are going to learn how to configure an active-passive hub cluster configuration, where the initial hub cluster backs up data and one, or more passive hub clusters are on stand-by.
 When the active cluster becomes unavailable the passive hub become active restoring passive data and active data to control the managed clusters.

 - OCP v4.6 or above
-- RHACM v2.6
+- ACM v2.6
 - OADP v1.0
 - S3 Object Storage